simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 When combining files for multi-year reports, for some reports (eg a yearly balance sheet) you may need to suppress all opening/closing transactions except the first.
-This is a bit awkward if you also want to be able to choose any range of year files, but here is a way, using tags:
+This is a bit awkward if you also want to be able to choose any range of year files, but here is a way, using tags (full example [here](https://github.com/simonmichael/hledger/tree/master/examples/multi-year/)):

 ```journal
 ; 2021.journal